 Phasing down hydrofluorocarbons

-Hydrofluorocarbons (HFCs) can have global-warming potentials of up to 14,800 times that of carbon dioxide.
+Hydrofluorocarbons (HFCs) are potent greenhouse gases that can have global-warming potentials of up to 14,800 times that of carbon dioxide.
 The phase down of HFCs therefore has a significant role in mitigating climate change.

 The ozone layer is on its way to recovery

-Further information can be found in the UNEP 2014 synthesis report [UNEP website].
+Further information can be found in the WMO scientific assessment of ozone depletion 2018 report [United Nations Ozone Secretariat website].

 Find out more